-The Jim and Sue Bernstein Health Center Scholarship Program provides scholarships to families employed in North Carolina’s rural health clinics.
+The Jim and Sue Bernstein Health Center Scholarship Program provides scholarships to families and the dependents of employees of North Carolina’s rural health clinics.

 Jim Bernstein, FHLI’s founder and first president, dedicated his life and work to improving healthcare in rural communities across North Carolina.
 An innovator and a motivator, he served as a role model to others in how to address some of the most difficult rural health care challenges.